 What Is the "Reasonable Expectation of Privacy"?

 The reasonable expectation of privacy is an element of privacy law that determines in which places and in which activities a person has a legal right to privacy.
-Sometimes referred to as the "right to be left alone," a person's reasonable expectation of privacy means that someone who unreasonably and seriously compromises another's interest in keeping her affairs from being known can be held liable for that exposure or intrusion.
+This is sometimes referred to as the "right to be left alone."
+A person's reasonable expectation of privacy means that someone who unreasonably and seriously compromises another's interest in keeping her affairs from being known can be held liable for that exposure or intrusion.

 Keep in mind that an expectation of privacy isn't absolute -- it must also be "reasonable."
 This means that the disclosure or discovery of a private matter must have happened when the plaintiff was in a place or situation in which the average person would be offended at being intruded upon.
 Below are some examples of places or activities where a reasonable expectation of privacy might exist.